 While this is in not an ad for Klook, I just want to mention them as they do offer pretty substantial discounts for many attractions in Singapore.
 Whether you want to tour multiple museums or make a visit to the many offerings on Sentosa Island, there’s bound to be a Klook deal that’s right for you.

 I probably saved about $30 SGD by using Klook to book all of my experiences, which was more than enough to cover the transportation costs I would incur from going around the city.
-If you would like to go to Singapore on a budget vacation but don’t know where to start, I would suggest giving Klook a look.
+If you would like to go to Singapore on a budget but don’t know where to start, I would suggest giving Klook a look.

 Conclusion